-But the benefits don’t end there.
+But the bone broth benefits don’t end there.

-Your body breaks down collagen and then uses it’s components to heal leaky gut by sealing holes caused by inflammation and other “bad” bacteria that live in the gut.
+Your body breaks down collagen and then uses its components to heal leaky gut by sealing holes caused by inflammation and less healthy bacteria that live in the gut[*].

 Simply put, collagen is the glue that holds your body together.

-There are two specific amino acids found in collagen that make it extra special: proline and glycine.
-These amino acids work tirelessly to help heal damaged cell walls caused by leaky gut syndrome.
+There are two specific amino acids found in collagen that make it extra potent: proline and glycine.
+These amino acids work tirelessly to help heal damaged cell walls caused by leaky gut syndrome[*].

-Consumption of bone broth is another story — collagen consumed in bone broth is broken down and absorbed by your digestive system and has been shown to clinically improve the appearance of skin, hair and nails [*][*][*][*].
+However, consuming collagen in the form of bone broth is another story.
+Collagen consumed in bone broth is broken down and absorbed by your digestive system and can improve the appearance of your skin and nails[*][*][*][*][*].

 In one study, skin elasticity levels in elderly women increased significantly after just four weeks of consuming collagen[*].

-Collagen (unlike collagen-rich creams that are applied topically) helps to increase skin elasticity, strength, smoothness and reduces the visible appearance of cellulite [*].
+Drinking collagen in the form of bone broth (unlike collagen-rich creams that are applied topically) may increase skin elasticity, strength, and smoothness[*].

 But how does collagen boost your immune system?

-One study actually found that collagen (IV) levels in blood serum (that’s the non-oxygen carrying part of your blood) were significantly lower in patients with chronic inflammatory disease[*].
+One study found that collagen (type 4) levels in blood serum (that’s the non-oxygen carrying part of blood) were significantly lower in patients with chronic inflammatory disease[*].

 Basically, this all boils down to:

-Consuming the very nutrients that make up your bones, joints and connective tissues is a scientifically proven way to enhance bone and joint health.
+Consuming the very nutrients that make up your bones, joints, and connective tissues is a scientifically proven way to enhance bone and joint health[*].

-Bone broth is jam-packed with essential nutrients such as hyaluronic acid, glucosamine, chondroitin, calcium and magnesium.
+Bone broth is jam-packed with crucial nutrients such as hyaluronic acid, glucosamine, chondroitin, calcium, and magnesium.
 Plus, it contains key amino acids — like glycine and proline — clinically proven to accumulate in cartilage[*][*].

-The mechanism of how it works at the intra- and intercellular levels is still a grey area.
-However, scientists have definitely traced these benefits directly back to dietary collagen being the main factor in improving these health issues[*][*][*][*].
+The mechanism of how it works at the intracellular and intercellular levels is still a grey area.
+However, scientists have traced these benefits directly back to dietary collagen as the main factor in improving these health issues[*][*][*][*].

-Collagen intake has also been shown to significantly increase bone mineral density.
-This discovery is especially important for postpartum, menopausal and older women who may produce lower levels of estrogen making it harder to maintain sufficient bone and joint health[*].
+Collagen intake has also been shown to significantly increase bone mineral density, which is especially important for postpartum, menopausal, and older women who may produce lower levels of estrogen.
+Reduced estrogen may make it harder to maintain sufficient bone and joint health[*].

-Bone broth contains a powerful amino acid called glycine that can enhance sleep quality — especially when paired with magnesium and calcium[*].
+The glycine in bone broth may help to enhance sleep quality — especially when paired with magnesium and calcium[*].

-One study revealed that oral ingestion of glycine can improve more than just sleep quality, including[*]:
+One study revealed that oral ingestion of glycine could improve more than just sleep quality, including[*]: